 Can you explain your career before changing to Data Science?

 “I was working as a petroleum engineer after my graduation and doing only engineering back then.
 I moved to Australia and started thinking of what I was interested in.
 I looked at Data Science and watched some courses where I realised that my skills can actually be useful in general analytics like data science, and so I decided to get into data science.”

 Why did you choose to change your career to Data Science?

 “Petroleum engineering, to some extent, is also a very analytical job.
-I realised there are so many different types of data sources outside of geological type of data.
+I realised there are so many different types of data sources outside of the geological type of data.
 Petroleum engineering also involves making predictions because you have to predict performance of the reservoir so that is how I developed my analytical skills.
 I’ve always been interested in mining data so data science just seemed to be the field perfect for me.
 Also, recent advances in the computational capacity has given the ability for many fields to be pushed towards data science.”